Board Member Bios

 Peter Bochnovich, Assistant Secretary – Treasurer

-Pete Bochnovich, executive vice president and Chief Lending Officer at The Dime Bank, is a 23-year resident of the area.
+Pete Bochnovich, chief executive officer at The Dime Bank, is a 23-year resident of the area.
 He holds a Master of Business Administration degree from Marywood University and a bachelor’s degree in economics from Penn State.
 Bochnovich serves on the boards of many local organization, including the Wayne County Community Foundation and the Wayne Economic Development Corporation, but the Foundation Board represents his first appointment to a Wayne Memorial entity.

 Milton (Milt) Roegner, President of Roegner Appraisal Group, Inc., joined the Wayne Memorial Health Foundation Board of Trustees in November of 2004.
 Mr. Roegner is a certified appraiser in both Pennsylvania and New York State.
 He has been engaged in the appraisal industry since 1970 and founded the Roegner Appraisal Group in 1994.
 In addition to appraising residential and commercial property, Milton has appeared as an expert witness in civil procedures and before the Public Utility Commission and the Pennsylvania Liquor Control Board.
 He is also a licensed real state broker.